learn-co-curriculum/other-hash-methods-code-along/README.md

 ### Step 1.
 Grab all the grocery values

-Lucky for us, we already did this is Challenge 2.
+Lucky for us, we already did this in Challenge 2.
 If we call, `groceries.values.flatten` we should get back: `["milk", "yogurt", "cheese", "carrots", "broccoli", "cucumbers", "chicken", "steak", "salmon", "rice", "pasta"]`

 ### Step 2.
 Get the minimum value